Mbash111/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 9.
 Divide and rule:Is a script that prints the result of POWER divided by DIVIDE, followed by a new line.
 Task 10:Is a script that displays the result of BREATH to the power LOVE.
 Task 11:Is a script that converts a number from base 2 to base 10.
+Task 12.
+Combination:Is a script that prints all possible combinations of two letters, except oo.